 Bob had a “game” he would play with my brothers and me.
-He would hold a small paper bag, reach in it and throw an invisible ball in the air.
-He would then catch the invisible ball in the paper bag which we could hear a thump on the bag when Bob would catch the invisible ball.
+He would hold a small paper bag, reach into it, and throw an invisible ball in the air.
+He would then catch the invisible ball in the paper bag, and we could hear a thump on the bag when Bob would catch the invisible ball.
 My brothers and I were amazed and couldn’t figure out how he would do it.
 It was probably a year later that he let on that he would snap his fingers on the bag, which made the thump sound.